Schwinden

 Why every seven years?

-This was not a concept, but simply came about for some reason.
+This cycle was not a concept but simply came about for some reason.
 I only recognized it in retrospect.
 I discovered the connection with my birth year by chance.

-And that, in turn, I could already take as a life motto for myself, something that goes beyond the seven years and could make another revision in seven years meaningful: the search for and discovery of beauty and richness in the imperfect.
+And that, in turn, I could already take this as a life motto for myself, something that goes beyond the seven years and could make another revision every seven years meaningful: the search for and discovery of beauty and richness in the imperfect.

 Achim Bornhoeft (2008)